-Almost after two decades after the release of the first Battlefield game, EA announced a brand new Battlefield game, named- Battlefield 2042 that takes place after 100 years when Battlefield 1942 happened.
+Almost after two decades after the release of the first Battlefield game, EA announced a brand new Battlefield game, named- Battlefield 2042 which takes place after 100 years since Battlefield 1942 happened.
 This game, however, doesn’t feature any single-player campaign and is fully based on online multiplayer gameplay.

 EA’s initial expectation was to see it as the Best Battlefield game ever but unfortunately, Battlefield 2042 proved itself to be the worst of all.
 With many missing features such as scoreboards, classic factions, and campaign mode, almost every Battlefield fan was disappointed when it was released on 21st November 2021.
 The game further lost its player base massively in a very short span of time due to huge amounts of glitches and poor shooting mechanics.